 3. How in-depth is my result?

 The details in your results, such as the regions included, vary by testing company and AncestryDNA provides the most geographic detail.

 Your results will be unique to you: even full siblings may have different ethnicity estimates.

 4. How do other people’s test results relate to mine?

 In addition to telling you more about yourself, genetic testing can tell you more about how you relate to others.

-To give you even more insights into your family story, Ancestry compares your DNA to that of everyone else’s in their database, which now has almost 10 million test takers.
+To give you even more insights into your family story, Ancestry compares your DNA to that of everyone else’s in their database, which now has 15 million test takers.

 Depending on how much DNA you share with any given person in the AncestryDNA database, Ancestry estimates a possible relationship.
 You might be matched up to anyone from a parent to a distant cousin.